Pragith/pragith/_posts/2007-04-25-car-driving-classes-day-67.md

 show-avatar: true
 ---

-b'Last day(s) of driving classes.
+Last day(s) of driving classes.
 I have practiced a lot, and still need to practice :P. I have learnt all the basics and mastered the gears.
-Only I need is the exposure to variety of traffics and roads.'
+Only I need is the exposure to variety of traffics and roads.